fialot/PhotoSort/README.md

 # PhotoSort
 PhotoSort is a C# Windows form application.
-It is for merging photos from multiple cameras into one folder by date & time from EXIF.
+It is for merging photos (& movies) from multiple cameras into one folder by date & time from EXIF (or MediInfo from movies).

 ![alt text](https://github.com/fialot/PhotoSort/blob/master/PhotoSort.png)

 ## Features:

-- Merging photos from multiple cameras to one folder
+- Merging photos (& movies) from multiple cameras to one folder

 - EXIF DateTime shift for photos in input folder